Molcas

 \label{UG:sec:comqum_dependencies}

-Unlike the other \molcas\ modules, all input to \program{ComQum} should be gathered in
+Unlike the other \molcas\ modules, all input to \program{ComQum} should

 a separate file with the name comqum.dat.